fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 or obsolete RFC 3279 [@!RFC3279].

-Implementations compliant to this specification MUST NOT use the MD2 and MD5 hash functions to generate fingerprints, or to verify received fingerprints that have been generate using them.
+Implementations compliant to this specification MUST NOT use the MD2 and MD5 hash functions to calculate fingerprints, or to verify received fingerprints that have been calculated using them.

 NOTE: The MD2 and MD5 hash functions are listed in this specification so that implementations can recognize them.
 Implementations that log unused hash functions might log occurrences of these algorithms differently to unknown hash algorithms.

 The fingerprint attribute may be either a session-level or a media-